 An uncontested divorce is one in which the couple agree on the terms of divorce and write these terms into a separation agreement.
 (Many people refer to this informally as an amicable divorce, but the technical and legal term is “uncontested” divorce.)
 This separation agreement is presented to a Massachusetts Family Court judge in a very brief hearing.
 The judge does not make any decisions about alimony (spousal support), child custody, or division of marital assets such as pensions, savings, and property because those decisions have already been made by the couple and written into the separation agreement.
 This is by far the fastest, least expensive, and most harmonious way to get divorced.

 In a contested divorce, the couple do not initially agree on one or more terms for the divorce.
 As soon as a couple reach agreement on terms and are ready to present the separation agreement to a judge, the divorce no longer counts as contested, but rather as uncontested.
-No more than 5% of divorces in Massachusetts are decided by a judge.
-In other words, in the end, about 95% of divorce cases in Massachusetts end up as uncontested: couples present to the judge an agreement they have already finalized.
+Many cases that begin as contested cases with court hearings end up as uncontested: couples present to the judge an agreement they have already finalized.

-Although couples eventually reach agreement in 95% of divorce cases, the ways they reach a separation agreement vary dramatically in terms of cost, time, and conflict:
+Although couples eventually reach agreement in the majority of divorce cases, the ways they reach a separation agreement vary dramatically in terms of cost, time, and conflict:

 Many couple begin their divorces in a contested fashion, not realizing that it is an extremely expensive, drawn out, and highly conflictual way to reach a divorce agreement.
 Many divorce lawyers encourage clients to pursue a contested divorce process because divorce lawyers make a tremendous amount of money from it.
 The financial interest of such divorce lawyers is at odds with your interest in reaching a fair separation agreement at a reasonable price in a relatively short time frame.